 Weekly collaborative planning looking at weekly formative assessment data.
+Data Team meetings monthly to review student achievement, student growth and sub group data.

 Family and Community

 Engagement:Summarize the family and community engagement trends and patterns observed by the team while completing this section of the report.
 What are the important trends and patterns that will support the identification of student, teacher, and leader needs?